-The class teaches business agility (competitive dynamics group management skills, cross-functional management, presentation skills, etc.) as well as business acumen.
 The class is placed near the end of the curriculum and is intended to provide an illustration of how to apply the tools acquired in other classes in a complex international business environment.
-A main focus of the learning is from dealing with time pressure, unpredictable competitors, ambiguity and challenging boards in a complex environment.
-We want to train managers to solve open-ended, time constrained problems with talented people in creative, effective ways as students prepare to face these situations after graduation.
+A focus of the learning is from dealing with time pressure, unpredictable competitors, ambiguity and challenging boards in a complex environment.
+We want to train managers to solve open-ended, time constrained problems with talented people in creative, collaborative and effective ways as students prepare to face these situations after graduation.